BDC Hamburger Icon

 In theory, the higher the number of megabits per second, the faster the internet speed.

-However, other factors influence internet speed, including the number of people using the network, your office shape and size, and your business’s internet-related activities.
+Other factors influence internet speed, however, including the number of people using the network, the shape and size of your office, and your business’s internet-related activities.
 Notably, the speed at which you upload and download files will differ (more on this below).

 Bandwidth is calculated assuming that only one device is downloading or uploading files at any given time.
-For example, if your bandwidth is 300 Mbps but two devices are connected to the network, each device might have a maximum bandwidth of 150 Mbps.
-That said, some providers prioritize certain applications or devices over others, so this is not always the case.
+If your bandwidth is 300 Mbps but two devices are connected to the network, for example, each device may have a maximum bandwidth of 150 Mbps.
+That said, many of the best internet service providers prioritize specific applications or devices over others, so that is not always the case.

 What are upload and download speeds?